-31 If the suggested amendments to clauses 11 and 12 (previously 12 and 13) are accepted, this definition is unnecessary.
-The question also arises why the other professions in clauses 11 and 12 are not defined, except for "social worker".
-32 A definition of temporary safe care is inserted as clause 12 is amended to provide that a police
+If the suggested amendments to clauses 11 and 12 (previously 12 and 13) are accepted, this definition is unnecessary.

-32 A definition of temporary safe care is inserted as clause 12 is amended to provide that a police official may place a suspected victim of trafficking in temporary safe care pending the transfer of that victim to an accredited organization.
+A definition of temporary safe care is inserted as clause 12 is amended to provide that a police official may place a suspected victim of trafficking in temporary safe care pending the transfer of that victim to an accredited organization.
 This was agreed upon at a meeting with SAPS and DSD.
 The definition was borrowed from the definition of "temporary safe care" in the Children's Act.
 There are norms and standards in place in terms of which a shelter etc is approved.

-"trafficking"33 includes the delivery, recruitment, [procurement, capture, removal,] transportation, transfer, harbouring, sale, exchange, lease, [disposal]34 or receiving of a person, or the adoption35 of a child facilitated or secured through legal or illegal means, within or across the borders of the Republic, [of a person trafficked or an immediate family member of the person trafficked]36, by means of-
+"trafficking" are includes the delivery, recruitment, [procurement, capture, removal,] transportation, transfer, harbouring, sale, exchange, lease, [disposal]38-or-receiving of a person, or the adoption of a child facilitated or secured through legal or illegal means, within or across the borders of the Republic, [of a person trafficked or an immediate family member of the person trafficked]39, by means of -

-- (a) a threat of harm;
+- a threat of harm;

-- (b) the threat or use of force[, intimidation]37 or other forms of coercion;
+- the threat or use of force[, intimidation] 40 or other forms of coercion;

-- (c) the abuse of vulnerability;
+- the abuse of vulnerability;

-- (d) fraud;
+- (d) fraud:

-- (e) deception [or false pretences]38;
+- deception [or false pretences]41;

-- (f) debt bondage;
+- debt bondage:

-- (g) abduction;
+- (q)abduction:

-- (h) kidnapping;
+- kidnapping;

-- (i) the abuse of power;
+- the abuse of power;

-- (j) the giving or receiving of payments or benefits to obtain the consent of a person having control or authority over another person; or
+- the giving or receiving of payments or benefits to obtain the consent of a person having control or authority over another person; or

-- (k) the giving or receiving of payments, compensation, rewards, benefits or any other advantage39,
+- (k) the giving or receiving of payments, compensation, rewards, benefits or any other advantage 42.

-aimed at either the person or an immediate family member of that person, for the purpose of any form or manner of exploitation[], sexual grooming or abuse of such person, including the commission of any sexual offence or any offence of a sexual nature in any other law against such person or
+aimed at either the person or an immediate family member of that person, for the purpose of any form or manner of exploitation[:, sexual grooming or abuse of such person, including the commission of any sexual offence or any offence of a sexual nature in any other law against such person or performing any sexual act with such person, whether committed in or outside the borders of the Republic]43 of that person; and ///